 Eleanor Bishop is a writer and director who makes socially engaged performances that seek to untangle complex systems of oppression through active participation by audiences.
 Her pieces often blend canonical plays, text from media coverage, documentary interviews, live camera and sustained personal engagement with an ensemble of actors and designers.

 Her latest project is Jane Doe, a participatory piece about rape culture that has evolved over three years with participation from multiple colleges campuses in the United States.
 Developed at Carnegie Mellon University's School of Drama it has subsequently toured to 11 college campuses in the US, and continues to tour.
-It was recently presented in New Zealand in the Auckland Fringe Festival (Winner of Social Impact Award) and is touring to Edinburgh Fringe Festival this year.
+In 2017 it was presented in New Zealand in the Auckland Fringe Festival (Winner of Social Impact Award) and toured to the Edinburgh Fringe Festival.

 In 2016 she graduated from Carnegie Mellon University in Pittsburgh, PA, USA with an MFA in Directing where she studied as a John Wells Fellow, a Fulbright Scholar and a NZ Federation of Graduate Women Fellow.
 She has worked as an assistant director for The Builders Association (Elements of Oz), the conceptual artist Taryn Simon (Occupation of Loss at the Park Avenue Armory) and as a directing intern at The Wooster Group (Early Shaker Spirituals, Pinter’s The Room).